 Chair yoga safely improves senior health

 Chair yoga is a great way for older adults to get the wonderful health benefits of yoga.
+It also makes yoga accessible to more people.

 It also reduces anxiety, helps lower blood pressure, protects joints, and builds strength and balance.